-WHEREAS, the CEMP has been reviewed by this Board of Visitors;
+WHEREAS, the CEMP and the Addendum have been reviewed by this Board of Visitors;

-NOW, THEREFORE, BE IT RESOLVED, that the Virginia Tech Board of Visitors, hereby adopt the Virginia Tech Crisis and Emergency Management Plan, to include all-hazards plans and procedures for disasters.
-The Office of Emergency Management will update the CEMP as required during the interim between the Board of Visitors quadrennial review and adoption required by Section 23.1-804 of the Code of Virginia.
+NOW, THEREFORE, BE IT RESOLVED, that the Virginia Tech Board of Visitors, hereby adopts the Virginia Tech Crisis and Emergency Management Plan and Addendum, to include all-hazards plans and procedures for disasters.
+The Office of Emergency Management will update the CEMP, with the approval of the President of the University, as required during the interim between the Board of Visitors quadrennial review and adoption required by Section 23.1-804 of the Code of Virginia as amended.